MichalSkoula/arco-1500/docs/make.md

 * You use double sided tape to glue battery holder to the back.
 * ...

-On the image below you can see the connections.
+On the image below you can see the connections. <strong>Please, make sure you connect everything right, otherwise it can be dangerous</strong>.
+Mainly if you switch the + and - pins (VCC and GND).

 <img data-src="{{ '/assets/images/arco-fritzing.png' | prepend: site.baseurl }}" class="img-responsive image-border">